Binaryify/vue-qr/README.md

 # vue-qr

-the Vue 2.x Component for [SumiMakito's Awesome-qr.js](https://github.com/SumiMakito/Awesome-qr.js)
+The Vue 2.x Component for [SumiMakito's Awesome-qr.js](https://github.com/SumiMakito/Awesome-qr.js)

+The only one qr code component for vue you need !

 ### Examples, 样例